What is West Nile Virus and How Does it Spread?

 In 2021, 49 out of 50 states and the District of Columbia reported West Nile virus infections in people, birds, or mosquitoes.
 Overall, 2,445 cases of WNv were reported in humans, and there were 165 (6.8%) confirmed deaths in 2021.
 This data shows an increase in the number of human cases reported in 2020 (731).
 It also brings attention to the increase in lives lost, when compared to the 66 (9%) confirmed deaths in 2020 and the 60 (6.2%) confirmed deaths from WNv in 2019.

 This map from CDC shows West Nile virus activity across the U.S. in 2021.

 A Global View of West Nile Virus

-West Nile virus is the cause of the largest outbreak of neuroinvasive disease ever observed.
+West Nile virus is the cause of the largest outbreak of neuro-invasive disease ever observed.
 The virus can be found throughout Africa, regions of Europe and the Middle East, West Asia, Australia, Canada, Venezuela, and the United States.
 Outbreak areas are typically found along major bird migratory routes, with the largest outbreaks having occurred in Greece, Israel, Russia, Romania, and the United States.
-Since there is no vaccine, the only way to reduce the spread of this dangerous disease is to raise awareness of prevention measures through public education and to implement mosquito surveillance and control programs in at-risk areas.
+Since there is no vaccine for humans, the only way to reduce the spread of this dangerous disease is to raise awareness of prevention measures through public education and to implement mosquito surveillance and control programs in at-risk areas.